mysticfalconvt/slot-machine/README.md

 # The House Always Wins - NextJS

+## My notes
+Most functionality is there.
+The cash button moving has a little bug.
+I don't have much tailwind experience so I spent a little too much time reading the tailwind docs.
+I'm sure there are some things I could do better.
+I would love feedback.
+I'm open to any suggestions.

 ## Objective

 Jackpot!
 You've landed a summer gig in Las Vegas!
 Unfortunately, its the year 2021, and the casinos are closed due to COVID-19.
 Your boss wants to move some of the business online and asks you to build a front-end app — a simple slot machine game, with a little twist.
 Build it to ensure that the house always wins!